-The Board and Audit Committee promote high standards of corporate governance throughout the organisation and hold quarterly scheduled Audit Committee and Board meetings to consider matters relevant to the Group.
-In 2024/25 the Board and Audit Committee continued to meet electronically via Microsoft Teams and further decisions were made by circulation where appropriate.
-Any new directors inducted into the Company are made aware of their directors' duties, including section 172(1) of the Companies Act, 2006.
+The Board and Audit Committee promote high standards of corporate governance throughout the organisation and holds regular scheduled meetings to consider matters relevant to the Group.
+Five Board meetings were held during the year ended 31 March 2024, with additional Committee meetings held as required.
+In 2023/24 the Board and Audit Committee continued to meet electronically via Microsoft Teams and further decisions were made by circulation where appropriate.
+Any new directors' duties, including section 172(1) of the Companies Act, 2006.
 Induction materials are regularly refreshed and made available to all TSE directors via a Board Portal.
+One new director was appointed during the financial year.

 A framework of policies are separately deployed in the constituent businesses of the Group.
-These include delegated authority levels applicable to senior management roles across the organisation.
+These included delegated authority levels applicable to senior management roles across the organisation.
 These delegated authority levels also identified certain financial and commercial decisions reserved to the TSL Boards.
-The Board typically reviews in advance any matter reserved from the constituent businesses for the attention of the TSL Board.
-The Board is conscious of the impact which business decisions can have on stakeholders as well as the wider impact on society.
-The Board recognises that, given the complexity of the Group's operations, not all decisions taken in its businesses will align with all stakeholder interests.
-Accordingly, in its role of assuring financial reporting and management of its constituent businesses, the Board has supported decisions in the year that it believes best support the strategic objectives of its businesses.
+The Board typically reviews in advance any matter reserved from the constitutent businesses for the attention of the TSL Board.
+The Board is conscious of the impact business decisions have on stakeholders as well as the wider impact on society.
+The recognises that given the complexity of the Group's operations not all decisions taken in its businesses will align with all stakeholder interests.
+Accordingly, the Board has taken decisions in the year that it believes best support the Company's strategic objectives.

-(a) the likely consequences of any decision in the long term
+a) the likely consequences of any decision in the long term

-During the year the Board has received reports of financial performance and taken note of the major internal and external factors affecting its businesses, including the steel industry outlook and global and economic market conditions.
-The Board is mindful of the Group's decarbonisation objectives and provides guidance and direction to its constituent businesses where relevant.
-In the year ended 31 March 2025, the Board has considered the progress of major restructuring and decarbonisation initiatives and capital expenditure projects essential to the long-term future of its businesses.
+The Board approved the 2023/24 Annual Plan for the Group and monitored its implementation throughout the year through regular reports of financial performance.
+The Board also took note of external factors, including the steel industry outlook and global and economic market conditions.
+The Board is mindful of the Group's decarbonisation objectives and provides guidance and direction to its constituent businesses were relevant.
+In the year ended 31 March 2024, the Board has considered the progress of major decarbonisation initiatives and capital expenditure projects essential to the long term future of its businesses.